Arno0x/DBC2/readme.md

 ----------------

 DBC2 main features:
-  - Various stager (Powershell one liner, batch file, MS-Office macro, javascript, msbuild file, SCT file, ducky, more to come...)
+  - Various stager (Powershell one liner, batch file, MS-Office macro, javascript, DotNetToJScript, msbuild file, SCT file, ducky, more to come...)
   - Single CLI commands (*one at a time, no environment persistency*)
   - Pseudo-interactive shell (*environment persistency*) - based on an idea from *0xDEADBEEF00 [at] gmail.com*
   - Send file to the agent